subfuzion/duet-ai-express-app/README.md

 });
 ```

+Then:

-Leave the `module.exports` statement, but cut the test code and paste into **test.js**.
+- Leave the `module.exports` statement, but cut the test code and paste into **test.js**.

-Delete the second test (it's not correct).
+- Delete the second test (it's not correct).

-Prompt to import the app:
+After pasting the code into **test.js**, add a prompt at the top of the file to have Duet AI generate the code to import the app:

+[test.js]

 ```
 // import app